JackTulli/Minecraft9xLauncher/README.md

-Compile with openwatcom 1.9 will run on windows 95 and up. minecraft will only run on windows 98 with kernelx and up. you must supply your own jars.
-I have only tested up to version 1.5.2. some minor changes would need to be made to use 1.6.4 and above.
+Compile with OpenWatcom 1.9, and the program will run on Windows 95 and later versions.
+Minecraft itself, however, will only run on Windows 98 and above when using KernelEx.
+You will need to provide your own Minecraft JAR files.

+The launcher now supports versions of Minecraft up to 1.12.2 with Forge, but keep in mind that Forge versions higher than 1.8.9 require significant effort to get Java 8 running on Windows 98.
+Minecraft 1.12.2 is primarily recommended for Windows 2000 and XP systems.

+This launcher is exceptionally fast due to its streamlined Win32 C++ codebase.
+Since it’s not a Java-based program, it offers significantly better performance compared to other Minecraft launchers.